 - Public key

-Here’s a list of all requests by authorities we have received since 2014:
+Here’s a statistic of all requests by authorities that we have received since 2014: